zaphosting/docs/docs/minecraft-crossplay.md

 We can also recommend utilising ViaVersion and ViaBackwards plugins which expands the game versions that the server is accessible from, meaning users with a lower or higher game version can still connect to the server.
 Similarly to before, head over to the **Plugins** section on the web interface and under the **All Plugins** drop down menu, locate **ViaVersion** and **ViaBackwards**.
 Use the green download icon to install them to your server.

 :::note
 If you are facing issues with installing the plugin via the web interface, it is possible that the plugin does not have a stable latest version release.
-In such scenarios we recommend manually downloading a beta version of the plugin from the website and uploading it via FTP.
+In such scenarios, we recommend manually downloading a beta version of the plugin from the website and uploading it via FTP.
 Learn more about how to do this by reading our [FTP Access](gameserver-ftpaccess.md) guide.
 :::

 ![](https://screensaver01.zap-hosting.com/index.php/s/QCcndf6TGMsrw7x/preview)